metamystical/mdht/README.md

 server.js will connect to the global mainline DHT via default UDP port 6881 (which should be forwarded), by bootstraping from router.bittorrent.com:6881, and then will begin to respond to requests from other nodes, using a random node id.
 Configuration information and incoming requests are displayed on the console.
-The id, routing table and cryptographic seed are periodically saved to disk for future restarts.
+The id, routing table and cryptographic seed are saved to disk for future restarts.

 server.js interfaces between mdht.js (which in turn interfaces with the DHT network), the user